luisrecuenco/LRTVDBAPIClient/README.md

   ```

   **Important**: due to an error in zipzap podspec, zipzap library is producing errors when compiled in release mode.
 You can see the issue [here](https://github.com/pixelglow/zipzap/issues/25).
-  As a temporal workorund, you can edit *Pods.xcconfig* file and replace:
+  As a temporal workaround, you can edit *Pods.xcconfig* file and replace:

   ```
   OTHER_CPLUSPLUSFLAGS = -std=gnu++11 -stdlib=libc++